Drumcree conflict: Garvaghy Road Residents Coalition

 In May 1995, the Garvaghy Road Residents Coalition (GRRC) was formed, comprising representatives from the DFJG and the tenants' associations.
 Its main goal was to divert Orange marches away from Garvaghy Road through peaceful means.
 It held peaceful protests, petitioned the police and government ministers, and tried to draw media attention to the dispute.
 The GRRC held regular public meetings with residents.
 There were usually about 12 representatives on the committee at any one time.
 According to one of its members, Joanne Tennyson, "Although the GRRC could speak to anyone they wanted, at the end of the day no-one in the committee had the right to say we would do anything [...]
 The community had to agree as a whole and that was the purpose of holding public meetings".
 The GRRC's first secretary was Father Eamon Stack, a Jesuit priest and DFJG member who had lived in the area since 1993.
 Stack emphasized that the GRRC was non-sectarian and was not connected to any political parties.
 With the coalition chairman, he would remain its joint spokesman until after July 1997.

 The first chairman of the GRRC was Malachy Trainor.
 He stepped down after a week following threats from Loyalist paramilitaries, who had killed two of his brothers (both Republican activists) and his mother in the 1970s.
-He was replaced by Brendan McKenna (also known as Breandán Mac Cionnaith), a former Republican militant.
+He was replaced by Breandán Mac Cionnaith, a former Republican militant.
 In 1981, he had been jailed for six years for his part in a bomb attack on Portadown Royal British Legion hall.
-David Trimble, then the local Unionist MP, cited McKenna's presence as reason for refusing to have dealings with the GRRC.
+David Trimble, then the local Unionist MP, cited Mac Cionnaith's presence as reason for refusing to have dealings with the GRRC.